ryuki-esh/Sunglao_RalphCyrus_ShoppingCartActivity/README.md

 - I finished my flowchart and now, I'm going to start working on my main code structure.
 - I'm working on my classes (Product and Items in the cart) first before constructing the main code structure^^

+AI Usage in This Project:
+- I used the AI to help me recall how to use class and methods and how can I utilize it in this activity to make my code more organized.